Cotya/magento-composer-installer/README.md

 ```

 the second command needs maybe a `--with-dependencies`
-Depending on your workflow with composer, you may want to use more explicite versions
+Depending on your workflow with composer, you may want to use more explicit versions

 ### Install a module in your project